StevenMaude/blog-content/initial_markdown/52-weeks-52-posts.md

 Author: Steven Maude
 Tags: self-indulgence, musings
 Slug: 52-weeks-52-posts
+Summary: Thoughts on writing a blog for a year.

 A year ago, I started writing this blog.
 I didn't really have any expectations of what I wanted to get out of it, but I think it's been